-The inverse of this matrix, $\sum^{-1}$ is the inverse covariance matrix, also known as the concentration matrix or precision matrix; [1] see precision (statistics).
-The elements of the precision matrix have an interpretation in terms of partial variances. [citation needed]
+The inverse of this matrix, \sum^{-1} is the inverse covariance matrix, also known as the concentration matrix or precision matrix, see precision (statistics).
+The elements of the precision matrix have an interpretation in terms of partial correlations and partial variances. [citation needed]